ktor-doc-jp/ktor-doc-jp/pages/servers/deploy.md

 #### Running locally

 And a file called `.env` along the other files with (just required for development).
-This will contain environment variables that heroku will pass to the application.
+This will contain environment variables that Heroku will pass to the application.
 For example, for the quickstart:

 ```properties